What is the privacy impact of web cookies?

 There are two main reasons why people are concerned about web cookies:

 - End-users are concerned because they feel that cookies can be used to track their activities on the web (behavioral profiling).
 For example, if you search for "Camels" today on your favorite search engine, you might continue to see cigarette related advertisements on other, unrelated websites for the next month or so.
-It's the profiling network that worked here and decided that you might be interested in cigarette ads.
-In more sophisticated, future schemes you might get a higher health insurance premium once the network becomes suspicious that you're smoker :)
+It's the behavioral profiling network that worked here and decided that you might be interested in cigarette ads.
+Because once your profile has been compiled, everyone wants to puts their hands on it, you might even get a higher health insurance premium once the "smoker" feature is added to your profile!

-- Because of these concerns European Union has enacted new law regulating storage of data on consumer devices.
-The scope of this directive is rather wide and it is not limited to classic HTTP cookies but any kind of data (see Evecookies below).
+- Because of these concerns European Union has enacted new law regulating storage of data on consumer devices (cookies and similar techniques) and behavioral profiling.
+The scope of this directive is rather wide and it is not limited to classic HTTP cookies but any kind of data.
 As result, if you are a website owner in Europe, you just became a "data controller" and as such should comply with a number of regulations related to cookies.

 From privacy and compliance point of view there are three main types of cookies:

 - Session cookies — used for purely technical purposes, like storing your session over multi-step processes etc.